 To study in Australia you must have a valid Australian visa.
 Student visas are temporary visas that allow people to come to Australia for a specified period to study at an Australian institution.

-In Australia, student visas are issued by the Department of Immigration and Border Protection.
+In Australia, student visas are issued by the Department of Home Affairs.

 Applying for a visa

-To apply for an international student visa you will need a valid passport, the electronic Confirmation of Enrolment (COE) issued by Southern Cross University and any other documentation required by the Department of Immigration and Border Protection (DIBP).
+To apply for an international student visa you will need a valid passport, the electronic Confirmation of Enrolment (COE) issued by Southern Cross University and any other documentation required by the Department of Home Affairs.

 If you require additional assistance, please contact the Australian embassy or consulate in your country.